 Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares.
 Learn more.

-Research Policy: Course Buyout and Release Time
+Policy on Course Buyout and Release Time

 The New School recognizes the importance of providing good stewardship of institutional and external research funds.
 The New School’s stewardship includes the responsibility for complying with all Uniform Guidance (UG), sponsor and/or institutional requirements for proposing, managing and documenting research and other sponsored activities.

 Support for the faculty’s research goals is critical to the success of The New School.
-The purpose oft his document is to foster excellence in research by promoting the successful support for research activities through institutional investments in sponsored projects.
+The purpose of this document is to foster excellence in research by promoting the successful support for research activities through institutional investments in sponsored projects.
 Course Buyout and Release Time is important at many stages in a research program:

 • Proposing the research goals and funding to support them.